 Data Security and Encryption

-Data Backups can be Encrypted and stored securely using AES 256 Encryption.
-To Encrypt a Backup Package check the Encrypted option.
+Data Backups can be encrypted and stored securely using AES 256 Advanced Encryption Standard.
+To encrypt a Backup Package check the encrypted option.

-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
+Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.

-The Advanced Encryption System (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit Encryption Key.
+The Advanced Encryption Standard (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit encryption key.
 It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive Data.